One for All: Universal Quantum Conic Programming Framework for Hard-Constrained Combinatorial Optimization Problems: Abstract

 \section{Abstract}

-We present a unified quantum-classical framework for addressing NP-complete constrained combinatorial optimization problems, generalizing the recently proposed Quantum Conic Programming (QCP) approach.
-Accordingly, it inherits many favorable properties of the original proposal such as mitigation of the effects of barren plateaus and avoidance of NP-hard parameter optimization.
+We present a unified quantum-classical framework for addressing NP-complete constrained combinatorial optimisation problems, generalising the recently proposed Quantum Conic Programming (QCP) approach.
+Accordingly, it inherits many favourable properties of the original proposal such as preventing barren plateaus and NP-hard parameter optimisation.
 By collecting the entire classical feasibility structure in a single constraint, we enlarge QCP's scope to arbitrary hard-constrained problems.
-Yet, we prove that the additional restriction is mild enough to still allow for an efficient parameter optimization via the formulation of a generalized eigenvalue problem (GEP) of adaptable dimension.
-Our rigorous proof further fills some apparent gaps in prior derivations of GEPs from parameter optimization problems.
-We further detail a measurement protocol for formulating the classical parameter optimization that does not require us to implement any (time evolution with a) problem-specific objective Hamiltonian or a quantum feasibility oracle.
-Lastly, we prove that, even under the influence of noise, QCP's parameterized ansatz class always captures the optimum attainable within its generated subcone.
-All of our results hold true for arbitrarily-constrained combinatorial optimization problems.
+Yet, we prove that the additional restriction is mild enough to still allow for an efficient parameter optimisation via the formulation of a generalised eigenvalue problem (GEP) of adaptable dimension.
+Our rigorous proof further fills some apparent gaps in prior derivations of GEPs from parameter optimisation problems.
+We further detail a measurement protocol for formulating the classical parameter optimisation that does not require us to implement any problem-specific objective Hamiltonian or a quantum feasibility oracle.
+Lastly, we prove that, even under the influence of noise, QCP's parameterised ansatz class always captures the optimum attainable within its generated subcone.
+All of our results hold true for arbitrarily-constrained combinatorial optimisation problems.